playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 🌟 **Pro Tip**: Disagreeing with proposed changes is perfectly fine! **Being rude or disrespectful is not**.
 Please remember:

 - There is an actual human being on the other side of the screen who is simply trying to help.
-Keep your discussions focused possible and your critiques constructive.
+Keep your discussions focused and your critiques constructive.
 - Most important of all, remember to abide by the "golden rule":

 ##### **Treat others the way you'd like to be treated, always be kind!**